edlenox-q/zap-core-help-wiki/HelpAddonsAscanrulesAscanrules.md

 This rule starts by submitting a unique 'safe' value and then spiders the whole application to find all of the locations in which the value occurs.
 It then performs a series of attacks in the same way that the 'reflected' version does but in this case checks all of the target locations in other pages.

+## CRLF Injection ##

+This rule submits various CRLF special characters preceding an injected "Set-Cookie" header as a parameter to the server.
+If the response contains an identical Set-Cookie header, an alert is raised and the scanner returns immediately.

 ## Directory Browsing ##

 This rule checks to see if a request will provide access to a directory listing by examining the response body for patterns used with Apache, IIS and other web server software.